-It is best to arrange a dental check up during the period between the second trimester of pregnancy to the beginning of the third trimester of pregnancy.
-Please refrain from getting dental treatment at the end of the third trimester as it can disrupt the condition of the uterus and affect the labor process.
+It is best to arrange a dental check-up during the period between the second trimester of pregnancy to the beginning of the third trimester of pregnancy.
+However, please refrain from getting dental treatment at the end of the third trimester, as it can disrupt the condition of the uterus and affect the labour process.

-What are the dangers of toothache during pregnancy?
+What are the dangers of toothaches during pregnancy?